 When asked about the unusual timing of the announcement, Parsectiv said that now that the company’s lawyers have finished settling all of the lawsuits against DuroSport, it was obvious that the company needed money to pay off the lawsuits.

-Parsectiv went on to explain that Medialoper’s “lies and mockery” obviously had a chilling effect on sales of the Prism 6000 in both First Life and Second Life, and helped to cause the sudden end of the Star Trek partnership.
-In light of this, DuroSport has “no choice” but to attempt to recover some of that lost revenue via lawsuit against Medialoper.
+Parsectiv went on to explain that Medialoper’s “lies and mockery” obviously had a chilling effect on sales of the Prism 6000 in both First Life and Second Life and helped to cause the sudden end of the Star Trek partnership.
+In light of this, DuroSport has “no choice” but to attempt to recover some of that lost revenue via a lawsuit against Medialoper.

-“I looked around and saw how other respected companies such as Universal Music Group and Viacom were using the lawsuit method to recover their lost revenues from companies such as YouTube, and used that idea.
+“I looked around and saw how other respected companies such as Universal Music Group and Viacom were using the lawsuit method to recover their lost revenues from companies such as YouTube and used that idea.
 I hope that they haven’t copyrighted it.”